rfo909/CFT/doc/Doc.md

 # Function parameters

-Custom functions can also take parameters.
+Custom functions can take parameters.
 This is done using the P() expression, which identifies the parameter by position.
 Note that **parameter position is 1-based**.